70+ Must-know Bugs and Insects in Spanish

 And think about it: A conversation that begins about butterflies might end in dinner—especially if you’re in a spot where insects are considered an appetizer.

-So get the basic Spanish insect vocabulary into your conversational skillset, and be ready to chat with anyone about the wonders of the insect world!
+With these 70+ Spanish words for insects in your conversational skillset, you’ll be ready to chat with anyone about the wonders of the insect world!